cqsl/volume-law/README.md

     - `disf_simple.out`: best infidelity for the optimization of FF for the DF model.
     - `disf_simple_energy_errors.py`: computing the relative energy error of the optimized FF for the DF model.
 Data in `disf_simple_energy_errors.out`.
     - `disf_simple_runs.py`: optimizing FF for the DF model.
-    - `figure.pdf`: figure in the comment paper.
+    - `figure.pdf`: figure in the comment.
     - `plot.py`: plotting the data and creating the figure.
     - `runs_entropy.py`: computing the Rényi-2 entropy of the exact DF and QSK ground states.
     - `sk.out`: best infidelity for the optimization of FF for the QSK model.